 The MacBruome family history stretches back to the clans of the Dalriadan kingdom on the sea-swept Hebrides islands and mountainous western coast of Scotland.
 The name MacBruome is derived from the Gaelic name Maca'Bhriuthainn, which literally means the son of a judge.

 The surname MacBruome was first found in on the Isle of Islay.
 Later, Andro McBrome, the burgess of Kirkcudbright, was charged with intromitting with pirates, 1576.
 Joannes McBromius appears in 1655 with his name in Latin form and Margaret McKbroome in the parish of Stonykirk, 1684.

 Early History of the MacBruome family

-Another 191 words (14 lines of text) covering the years 168 and 1685 are included under the topic Early MacBruome History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacBruome research.
+Another 106 words (8 lines of text) covering the years 168 and 1685 are included under the topic Early MacBruome History in all our PDF Extended History products and printed products wherever possible.

 MacBruome Spelling Variations

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents MacBruome has been spelled MacBroom, MacBrayne and others.

 Early Notables of the MacBruome family (pre 1700)